SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 ## Regression models
 <u>NOTE:</u>:<br>
 This framework works only for numerical variables.
-If categorical variables are to be used, one-hot-encoding should be implemented.
+If categorical variables are to be used, one-hot-encoding should be performed.

 The framework build in <u>modelling.py</u>:<br> allows to systematically compare the performance of regression models.

-The main function is
+The main function is:
 ```python
 def tune_regression_model_hyperparameters(mode_class_obj: Type, parameters_grid: dict,
     X_train, X_test, y_train, y_test, random_state = 1)